Darobactin/GRP-Team11/MagicCameraNew/README.md

 Image editor with face beauty(Smooth Skin and White skin)

+This project is still under coding and will be updated

+[^Actually not.
+This is the last version :-(]:

-This project is still under coding and will be updated later,only used eclipse because my computer too poor to run AS T-T
+, only used eclipse because my computer too poor to run AS T-T

 \#Click "Star" if this is helpful for you!

+2018-02-04

+Update tool chains

+Add OpenCV support

+Add photo select activity demo